Wil reviews the 2022 Canyon Lux Trail

 In loose conditions the Racing Ralph breaks traction much sooner than the front.
 It’s hilarious fun on smoother trails, where the slide is predictable and useful for squaring off corners.
 On choppier singletrack though, the lightweight rear tyre will make you second guess your entry speed and line choice.

-The suspension itself is otherwise very well managed.
-Once you push past the sag point, the mid-stroke support is absolutely superb.
-The rear shock doesn’t wallow, and it doesn’t blow through its travel.
+The suspension itself is otherwise well managed.
+Once you push past the sag point, the mid-stroke support is superb.
+The Float DPS shock doesn’t wallow, and it doesn’t blow through its travel.
 Control at speed is excellent, so even though there’s only 110mm of travel, there’s always plenty in reserve over washboard stutter bumps.
 While it may not be the most velvety-feeling suspension, it is highly effective.

 Component highs & lows